-The procedures listed in Section IV govern certain documents filed conventionally.
-The assigned judge, upon application, may authorize conventional filing of other documents.
+In addition to the items covered in the following sections, an assigned judge, upon application, may authorize conventional filing of other documents.
 The court will keep the paper copy of any document filed conventionally and imaged for a short period of time in order to assure the scanned image is legible.
 After a short retention period that will be determined by the court, the paper copy of the document will be discarded.